lemon-sh/uberbot/README.md

 An IRC bot Above All [other bots].

 ## Features
+- sed expressions
-- SED expressions
+- math expressions
 - Leek, fun commands for manipulating text:
     - mock, mock a message made by someone lIkE tHiS
     - leet, coverts specific chars to the number which looks similar, for example C4761rls
-    - owo, self explanatory
+    - owo, owofies the text
-- Quoting
+- Quoting messages
 - Fetching pictures from [waifu.pics](https://waifu.pics)
 - Title of links sent in a channel, currently supports:
-  - HTTP webpages
+  - HTML webpages (`<title>` tag)
-  - Spotify
+  - Spotify (track metadata - artist, duration, etc.)
-- Rust evaluation using the rust playground

 ## Setup

 ### Compiling the binary
-To compile the binary, you will first need to have the following installed:
-- git
-- A rust toolchain
+You should have the latest Rust toolchain installed.

 Clone the source code: